 Preparing these value nudges helps you sell your ideas.

 3. Lean on positive interpretations.

 There are two main things to know about positivity at work.
-One is that the research points to overwhelming benefits of optimism and positivity in a leader’s outlook and communication.
+One is that the research points to overwhelming benefits of optimism and positivity in a leader’s communication.
 A positive interpretation results in greater resiliency and creativity (that was a value nudge, by the way).

 Consider the case of two managers who lose their jobs.
 Positive Paula believes this is a chance to get some rest and then pursue the possibility of a career change.
 Negative Neal gets caught in a cycle of binge-watching GoT, ordering pizza and drinking beer.
 Which of these two is more likely to be immersed in mediocre conversations at work the next day?